 Safety tips for Rwanda

-- The country is still conservative, and although homosexuality is legal, LGBTQ people experience prejudice.
+- The country is still conservative, and although homosexuality is legal, gay people experience prejudice.
 While this won’t put your direct safety at risk, it’s good to be aware that cultural beliefs are strong throughout the country.

 - There is a heightened security risk surrounding the border between Rwanda and Uganda.
 So be sure you know where you’re heading if you’re crossing the border, and take care.